Marchmont Estate

-Marchmont Estate lies near the village of Greenlaw in Berwickshire in the Scottish Borders area of Scotland, circa 45 mi south east of Edinburgh.
+Marchmont Estate lies near the village of Greenlaw in Berwickshire in the Scottish Borders area of Scotland, some 45 mi south east of Edinburgh.
 It is situated in the Merse, an area between the Lammermuirs to the north and the Cheviots to the south.
 It is part of what is commonly regarded as an exceptionally beautiful landscape, comprising a diverse range of land types from high and exposed grouse moor to rich alluvial agricultural land.
 The life of the estate has seen many stages, including rapid growth, shrinkage and stability, from its foundation in the fifteenth century under the first Hume owner, Patrick Hume, of Polwarth, through his successors and subsequent owners to the present day.

 History

 The history of Marchmont Estate can only be marked out by noting the changes to its constitution during the course of its existence.
 There are a number of documents on the matter in places such as the National Archives of Scotland and Register House in Edinburgh, but many of these are estate papers dealing with internal or personal issues rather than the bigger picture.
 This article is interested more in the fluctuations of its size and reasons for these changes.